 ZelborafThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use this medicine if you had an allergic reaction to vemurafenib, or if you are pregnant.

 How to Use This Medicine:

 - Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.

-- Your doctor will tell you how much of this medicine to use and how often.
-Do not use more medicine or use it more often than your doctor tells you to.
+- Take your medicine as directed.
 The first dose should be taken in the morning, and the second dose in the evening.
 The two doses should be taken 12 hours apart.

 - Swallow the tablet whole with a glass of water.
 Do not crush, break, or chew it.

 - If you vomit after you take the medicine, do not take an extra dose.
 Wait and take your next dose at the normal time.